By Abigail KellyAugust 9, 2018

 "Once something is posted on a social networking website it can spread quickly, and no amount of effort can delete it," CID stated in a 2014 release.

-Cayton said for service members and Families; he works to help reduce the risk and challenges from social media.
+Cayton said he works with service members and families to help reduce the risk and challenges from social media.